What is a stand-down policy?

 Affiliate networks (where Wildfire's merchant partners come from) require that affiliates respect when a user has previously been “affiliated” and not market to those users.
 The spirit of this policy is to avoid confusing a user who may think that they can activate cashback through multiple products.
 For example, if a user has multiple Chrome extensions installed, the user may think that they can activate cashback in both extensions and earn double cashback.
 Similarly, if a user clicks through a blog's affiliate link to a product, that user is already “affiliated” and a Chrome extension should not pop a notification to ask the user if they want to earn cashback on that product.
 Doing so would cause the Chrome extension to steal the credit from the blog that brought the user to the product.

 The good news is that Wildfire Systems' products already include compliance with networks' stand-down policies.
-By starting with either the Chrome Extension Template or the MCA SDK for Android, you will automatically be in compliance with the networks' stand-down policies.
+By starting with either the Wildfire Turn-Key Chrome Extension product or the MCA SDK for Android, you will automatically be in compliance with the networks' stand-down policies.

 How does a stand-down policy work?